These birthday cakes are designed to evade YouTube’s controversial copyright algorithm

-Earlier this year, the European Union passed a controversial copyright law that will force platforms like YouTube and Facebook regulate the unlicensed use of copyrighted material.
-That means, in theory, that any use of a popular fictional character—like Spiderman or Elsa from Frozen—in a video or photo that’s not directly approved by the company that owns it, like Disney, would need to be taken down.
+Earlier this year, the European Union passed a controversial copyright law that will force platforms like YouTube and Facebook to regulate the unlicensed use of copyrighted material.
+That means, in theory, that any use of a popular fictional character—like Spider-Man or Elsa from Frozen—in a video or photo that’s not directly approved by the company that owns it, like Disney, would need to be taken down.

 According to graphic designer Fabian Mosele, this creates a somewhat draconian future for creators on the internet, who often remix elements of popular culture.
 It could even mean that people wouldn’t be able to share videos or photos of a child’s birthday if the Minions are printed on top of their cake without an algorithm flagging their photo for unlicensed copyrighted material.